What is the latest update in the data center market?

 Insights

-• North America data center vacancy dropped to just 2.6% by late 2024, creating unprecedented pricing power that pushed asking rates to $174 per kilowatt monthly in key metros.
+• North America data center vacancy sat at just 2.6% in late 2024, giving operators with available capacity unprecedented pricing power at $174 per kilowatt monthly.

 data center trend chart